 Daily price limits shall be set by the Exchange.
 The daily price limits shall be one dollar ($1.00) per gallon.
 Trading is prohibited during any business day at a price outside the limit above or the limit below either the settlement price of AJC futures on the previous business day, or the first trade executed for an unopened contract month.

-Should two or more of the first four contract months close limit bid or limit offer, the daily price limits for all contracts months shall increase by fifty cents ($0.50) the next business day and remain there as long as any one of the first four contract months closes at one dollar ($1.00) or more above or below the previous business day’s settlement price.
+Should two or more of the first four AJC futures contract months close at limit bid or limit offer, the daily price limits for all contracts months shall increase by fifty percent the next business day.
+Daily price limits for all contract months shall revert back to $1.00 the business day after which no contract month closes at the expanded limit bid or limit offer.

 However, there shall be no price limits on the delivery AJC futures contract month commencing the first business day after expiration of non-serial options on the delivery month.